Find prior year tax forms here.

 - ACH Debit: To allow the City to debit your account, complete this application.
 Payments can be initiated via a touch-tone or operator assisted phone call.

 - ACH Credit: To allow your bank to credit the City’s account, complete this application.
 You will need to contact your bank to direct them to debit your bank account and credit the City of Philadelphia’s bank account.

-- EFT payments are not accepted online.
-For more information about the EFT options, click here.
+- Find more information about the EFT options.

 - Accepted for all tax types.

 - A payment coupon is required.
 You can print a payment coupon here.